kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

-# 3. Strategy 3..
-Full automatic unit tests
+# 3. Strategy 3: Full automatic unit tests

 The work flow is as follows

 1. Instruct StatePrinter to allow auto-rewriting
 2. Create a test, with an empty expected (or change existing code that has tests)
 3. Run the test
-4. Inspect the changes before pushing to the repository
+6. Before commit, inspect the changes to both the business code *and tests*.

 This is a much simpler work flow than the semi-automatic approach since it does not involve any copy and pasting.
 You simply run your tests and they conform to the code.
 This is because StatePrinter will search/replace directly in your source code.